-1. Housing Duration and Interest Rates: Evidence from Reaching-for-Income Investors, job market paper, September 2025
+1. Housing Duration and Interest Rates: Evidence from Reaching-for-Income Investors, job market paper

 Selected Conferences: 21st Annual Olin Finance Conference at WashU (2025), 2025 Bank of Canada Graduate Student Paper Award Workshop, FMA (2025), NFA (2025), UEA (2025), AFA PhD poster session (2026), USC PhD conference (2025)